 Considerations for Long Running Jobs in Ephemeral Environments

 I have a pretty ambitious weekly job that calculates demand scores and pricing estimates for 100,000’s of items.
-It uses a combination of ML models and complex transformations — pulling in historical sales data, active sales data, indications of sentiment, and other data sources to spit out updated valuations across different variations and conditions.
-The whole thing takes somewhere between 10 to 12 hours to complete.
+It uses a mix of ML models and some gnarly transformations — pulling in historical sales data, active listings, sentiment signals, and a bunch of other sources to spit out updated valuations across different variations and conditions.
+The whole thing takes somewhere between 10 and 12 hours to run.

 For some time, I was running this on my laptop.
 That meant keeping it open and active the entire time — no closing the lid, no letting it sleep, no taking it anywhere.
 I wanted to move all of this off my machine and into an environment where I didn’t have to babysit it.

-I like the idea of using a cloud hosted runtime environment like AWS as a cost effective solution — you can spin it up whenever you want to run workloads and destroy it when you’re done.
-But this kind of environment is, by nature, temporary.
+Cloud hosted environments like AWS are great for this — you spin something up, run your workload, and tear it down when you’re done.
+Cheap.
+But the tradeoff is these environments are temporary.
 I’ve been burned by this — I kicked off the job on a Friday night, checked in Saturday morning, and the container had been evicted just before hour 9.
-Nothing was saved and I was sad.
-I had to restart the whole thing over and hope I would have better luck for the next run.
+Nothing was saved.
+I had to restart from scratch and just hope it wouldn’t happen again.

-That experience forced me to rethink how the job was structured.
-Here’s what I’ve learned.
+That got me to rethink how the whole thing was put together.

 What is an ephemeral environment?

-They’re cheap and they scale well, but they don’t promise your process will run to completion.
+The problem is they don’t promise your process will finish.
 Kubernetes pods get evicted when nodes run low on resources.
 Step Functions have state transition limits.
-Claude Code routines and Cursor automations can lose their session mid-run.
-If your job is one big script that runs for 12 hours, you’re gambling every time you start it.
+Agent sessions can just lose their connection mid-run.
+If your job is one big script that runs for 12 hours, you’re gambling every time you hit go.

 Break the work into batches